Parsec: Calculating the value of a parsec

-In the diagram above (not to scale), S represents the Sun, and E the Earth at one point in its orbit.
+In the diagram above (not to scale), S represents the Sun, and E the Earth at one point in its orbit (such as to form a right angle at S).
 Thus the distance ES is one astronomical unit (au).
 The angle SDE is one arcsecond (1/3600 of a degree) so by definition D is a point in space at a distance of one parsec from the Sun.
 Through trigonometry, the distance SD is calculated as follows:

 Because the astronomical unit is defined to be 149597870700 m, the following can be calculated: